reflexsoar/reflex-docs/docs/index.md

 - **Intel Lists** - Develop internal or poll external threat intel lists to enrich events to further assist your analyst during their investigations.
 - **Inputs** - Configure inputs to pull alerts or alarms from your SIEM or other security tools for your analyst to review.
 - **Reflex Query Language** - Leverage mutators and expressions against alerts to granularly tailor the automated responses and actions.
-- **Agents** - Deploy agents within your environment to pull the alerts and alarms from your onpremise systems.
+- **Agents** - Deploy agents within your environment to pull the alerts and alarms from your on-premise systems.
+- **Coming soon: Playbooks** - Automation and orchestration playbooks**

+** Automation is available today in the form of event rules.
+Playbook support is on the roadmap to be released sometime in the 3rd quarter of 2022.

 ReflexSOAR is composed of the following components: